4Nightmares/SpotifyPlaylist2csv/README.md

 # SpotifyPlaylist2csv
- Convert a Sportify Playlist URL to a csv list
+ Convert a Spotify Playlist URL to a csv list